TD Tom Davies: Products

 TD Tom Davies spectacles can be made of cotton acetate, titanium, natural horn and precious metals.
 They retail for an average of £378.

 In 2018, Tom Davies became the first ever eyewear brand to create sunglasses that feature rhodium coated lenses.

 As of 2016, Tom Davies offers a new service called Made To Order.
 The services enables opticians to make easier changes, order bespoke frames for their clients and offers features such as laser engraving the customers name on the temple arm.

 Film work

-Tom Davies designed and manufactured all the eyewear in The_Matrix_Resurrections including for the characters Neo_(The_Matrix), Trinity_(The_Matrix) and Morpheus_(The_Matrix).
+Tom Davies designed and manufactured all the eyewear in The Matrix Resurrections including for the characters Neo, Trinity and Morpheus.

-The glasses Henry Cavill wears as Clark Kent in Batman v Superman:Dawn of Justice are made by British spectacle designer Tom Davies.
+The glasses Henry Cavill wears as Clark Kent in Batman v Superman: Dawn of Justice are made by British spectacle designer Tom Davies.
 Apparently the costume designer found most glasses sat too high on Henry Cavill's face because he has a high bridge.
 They sought out Tom Davies, who makes bespoke glasses, to design a one-off pair of spectacles for the job.

 Tom Davies also made the glasses for Brad Pitt's character in Allied.
 Angelina Jolie wore a pair of limited edition Tom Davies frames in the movie The Tourist.

 Tom Davies has designed the glasses worn by Academy Award-winning actresses Emma Stone and Emma Thompson in Disney film Cruella.